ridoluc/ridoluc.github.io/_posts/2020-06-20-mixing-c-and-assembly-for-avr-microcontrollers.markdown

 ---

-Mix C and Assembly code to optimize space and performances.
+Modern compilers are really good at translating programming language into machine code.
+At times, however, you may find useful to freely manipulate registers and CPU operations.
+GCC gives you the option to mix C and Assembly code but it's helpful to follow certain guidelines.
 <!-- excer -->
 {: .abstr}